 Imagine USA Field Hockey with its annual budget of less than $10 million trying to coordinate an elite-level development system, while simultaneously growing the sport at grassroots levels, without colleges to provide year-round practice and conditioning.
 No wonder all 16 of its 2016 athletes had played college field hockey.

 Field hockey was similar to basketball, where 100 percent of the men’s and women’s players had college experiences, even if it was only one-and-dones like Kevin Durant at Texas or Carmelo Anthony at Syracuse.

 |Sport||2016 Team USA Athletes||# of College Athletes||% College Athletes|

 |Track and Field||129||124||96%|

 The NCAA also takes credit for athletes in the following sports which do not have an NCAA championship: canoe/kayak, cycling, rugby, taekwondo, and weightlifting.
 Those athletes participated in different sports while in college.
-The NCAA reported zero former athletes in the following sports: archery, badminton, boxing, equestrian, judo, modern pentathlon, and table tennis.
+The NCAA reported zero former athletes in the following sports: archery, which may present products like that target quiver, badminton, boxing, equestrian, judo, modern pentathlon, and table tennis.